-- (e) not approach closer than 100 meters; - (f) not cause an animal to change its direction, speed or general behavior; - (g) if moving, operate at a no-wake speed; and - (h) if stopped, keep the engine in operation so the animal is able to determine from its noise the location of the boat.
+- a) not approach closer than 100 meters; - b) not cause an animal to change its direction, speed or general behavior; - c) if moving, operate at a no-wake speed; and - d) if stopped, keep the engine in operation so the animal is able to determine from its noise the location of the boat.

-4.5 Waste management and emission control
+4.5.
+Waste management and emission control

-4.5.1 Marine recreation providers shall implement an integrated solid and liquid waste management and emissions control plan for boat operations and maintenance that not only complies with minimum requirements specified by laws or regulations, but also addresses issues not covered by statutes.
+4.5.1.
+Marine recreation providers shall implement an integrated solid and liquid waste management and emissions control plan for boat operations and maintenance that not only complies with minimum requirements specified by laws or regulations, but also addresses issues not covered by statutes.
 For example, if the local community has not yet established a system for disposing of hazardous waste or setting up pumpout stations for sewage, marine recreation providers can encourage local authorities to do so.

-4.5.2 The marine recreation provider and responsible staff shall know the locations of all authorized sewage, garbage, hazardous waste and oil reception facilities in their area.
+4.5.2.
+The marine recreation provider and responsible staff shall know the locations of all authorized sewage, garbage, hazardous waste and oil reception facilities in their area.
 The marine recreation provider shall ensure that staff or contractors use only authorized waste facilities.

-4.5.3 All members of boat crews and marine recreation staff shall be vigilant that clients do not throw anything overboard; that all loose items are secured; and that anything that falls overboard accidentally is retrieved.
+4.5.3.
+All members of boat crews and marine recreation staff shall be vigilant that clients do not throw anything overboard; that all loose items are secured; and that anything that falls overboard accidentally is retrieved.
 Receptacles shall be provided for the collection and transportation of waste for disposal onshore.
 If the community has implemented a recycling program, these receptacles shall be properly labeled.

-4.5.4 Floating debris at the boat's dock or anchorage and litter accumulated at sites visited by the boat's clients shall be collected periodically and properly disposed of at onshore facilities.
+4.5.4.
+Floating debris at the boat's dock or anchorage and litter accumulated at sites visited by the boat's passengers shall be collected periodically and properly disposed of at onshore facilities.

-4.5.6 Holding tanks shall be emptied at sea only when onshore pumpout stations do not exist or are inoperative.
+4.5.6.
+Sewage holding tanks shall be emptied at sea only when onshore pumpout stations do not exist or are inoperative.
 The boat operator shall authorize emptying at sea only in compliance with applicable laws and regulations for sewage discharge.
-If no laws or regulations are in force, untreated sewage shall be discharged only when the boat is
+If no laws or regulations are in force, untreated sewage shall be by the boat only when all the following requirements are met:

-- (a) outside of no-discharge zones, boat harbors or marinas; - (b) moving in open water more than 20 meters deep; and - (c) at least 2 kilometers (1 nautical mile) seawards from the edge of the nearest reef, island, mainland or aquaculture facility.
+- a) outside of no-discharge zones, boat harbors or marinas, and areas where diving or snorkeling activities are underway; - b) moving in open water more than 20 meters deep; and c) at least 2 kilometers (1 nautical mile) seawards from the edge of the nearest reef, island, mainland or aquaculture facility.